Mankind-Technologies/open-browser-agent/README.md

 - Click the extension icon to open the side bar.
 - Enter a task in the textarea and click "Run".
 The active tab's page title will be updated.
-- Use the options page (three dots on the extension card → Details → Extension options) to set/copy your API key.
+- Use the options page (three dots on the extension card → Details → Extension options) to set/copy your OpenAI API key.
+The organization has to be verified, since this extension uses the gpt-5-mini model.

 ### Development Notes